simon-77/Install-Quartus-and-ModelSim-on-Linux-openSUSE/README.md

 ## Desktop Icons
 If you want to have desktop icons to start Quartus and ModelSim you can copy the `.desktop` files provided by this repository to your Desktop folder.
-- 'Quartus Prime 19.1 Lite Edition.desktop'
+- `Quartus Prime 19.1 Lite Edition.desktop`
-- 'ModelSim - Quartus 19.1.desktop'
+- `ModelSim - Quartus 19.1.desktop`

 ## Environment Variables
 Some programms require certain environment variables that point to the path of the binaries.
 The following environment variables worked for me.